chiefengineer/Git-How-To/docs/chapters/FunWithGitBranching.md

       That, in a nutshell, is Git branching.
 Obviously this is a powerful tool
       and much more investigation needs to be performed so this paper leaves
       said investigation as "an exercise for the student".
+      Something to remember: as long as you don't commit to a remote location
+      you can "play" all you want to as long as the repository you are
+      "playing" with is devoted solely to "play" because at the end of the
+      day, clean-up consists of simply deleting the repository root directory
+      (the one that contains the .git folder).
       There will be more examples of branching and merging in this paper in the
       section titled "process".